-Federalism pertains to conflicts between the federal government and the states, except for those between the federal and state courts.
+Federalism pertains to conflicts and other relationships between the federal government and the states, except for those between the federal and state courts.
 Interstate relations contain two types of disputes which occur between states.

 Federal taxation concerns the Internal Revenue Code and related statutes.
 Miscellaneous contains two groups of cases that do not fit into any other category.